awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.WebServerDB.CreateVPC.md

 1. To create the security group, choose **Create**\.
 Next, choose **Close** on the confirmation page\.

-   Note the security group ID because you will need it later in this tutorial\.
+   Note the security group ID because you need it later in this tutorial\.

 **To add inbound rules to the security group**

-1. Determine the IP address that you will use to connect to instances in your VPC\.
+1. Determine the IP address to use to connect to instances in your VPC\.
 To determine your public IP address, you can use the service at [https://checkip\.amazonaws\.com](https://checkip.amazonaws.com)\.
 An example of an IP address is `203.0.113.25/32`\.

    If you are connecting through an Internet service provider \(ISP\) or from behind your firewall without a static IP address, you need to find out the range of IP addresses used by client computers\.
 **Warning**